getodk/build/BUILDING.md

+# Development
+This section contains helpful information for developers.

 ## Troubleshoot install and build

 If you run into trouble while resolving dependencies, try updating Bundler: `gem update --system && gem install bundler`.